0330 822 0505

 Yes you can.
 The eligibility criteria for buy-to-let mortgages is based on the potential rental income of the property, however, lenders will also want to focus on local demand for rental properties of this type.

-Timber is often used in self-build homes, as it’s cheaper, easier and quicker to construct, and has energy efficiency and sustainability benefits.
-Most lenders will prefer that you are qualified to oversee the build or have past experience of house build projects.
+Timber is often used in self-build homes, as it’s cheaper, easier, and quicker to construct, and it offers energy efficiency and sustainability benefits.
+Most lenders will prefer that you are qualified to oversee the build or have past experience with house-building projects.

 With a self-build mortgage that requires stage payment finance lenders carry out inspections at each stage of the build, prior to releasing funds for the next stage, the money is unlikely to be provided in a lump sum.